-Allen is a member of the District of Columbia Bar’s Legal Ethics Committee and the Board of Directors of My Sister’s Place in Washington, D.C.
+Allen is a member of the District of Columbia Bar’s Legal Ethics Committee, the board of directors of My Sister’s Place in Washington, D.C., and the board of directors of Appleseed Network.
 She is also a Vice Chair of the Association of Corporate Counsel’s Health Law Network.
 Allen received a bachelor’s degree from the University of Virginia, a J.D. from the University of North Carolina School of Law, and a master’s degree from Georgetown University.

-Chris Gaffney has served on the Intapp board of directors since 2012.
-Gaffney is a Co-Founder and Managing Partner of private equity firm Great Hill Partners, where he is responsible for transaction origination, investment policy, fundraising, investor relations, and the general management of the firm.
-Gaffney currently serves as a board member for EvolveIP, Ikon Science, G/O Media, Enterprise DB, Varicent Software, Mission Cloud Services, Locus Robotics, Paradox, Special Olympics Massachusetts.
+Chris Gaffney has served on the Intapp Board of Directors since 2012.
+Gaffney is a Co-Founder and Managing Director of private equity firm Great Hill Partners, where he is responsible for transaction origination, investment policy, fundraising, investor relations, and the general management of the firm.
+Gaffney currently serves as a board member for Skillz Inc., as well as Echobot, Auvik Networks, Terminus Software, Totango, EvolveIP, Ikon Science, G/O Media, Enterprise DB, Varicent Software, Mission Cloud Services, Locus Robotics, Paradox, and Special Olympics Massachusetts.

-Prior to Sage, Harris served as Chief Operating Officer of ESO Solutions, a high-growth SaaS company, and held the same title at Asure Software.
+Prior to Sage, Harris served as COO of ESO Solutions, a high-growth SaaS company, and held the same title at Asure Software.
 Previously, she was Vice President of Marketing at ClearCommerce Corporation and the Director of Product Marketing at BMC Software.
-Harris received a bachelor’s degree in Journalism and a master’s degree in Marketing from Northwestern University.
+Harris received a bachelor’s degree in journalism and a master’s degree in marketing from Northwestern University.

-Charles Moran has served on the Intapp board of directors since 2019.
-Moran was the founder and former President and Chief Executive Officer of Skillsoft, a leading global provider of cloud-based learning and talent management solutions.
-Previously, Moran served as president and Chief Executive Officer of NETg, a former subsidiary of National Education Corporation and a provider of computer-based training for IT professionals; Chief Executive Officer and Chief Financial Officer of SoftDesk, which was acquired by Autodesk; and President of Sytron Corporation, a data-management software subsidiary of Rexon.
+Charles Moran has served on the Intapp Board of Directors since 2019.
+Moran was the Founder and former Chairman, President, and CEO of Skillsoft, a leading global provider of cloud-based learning and talent management solutions.
+Previously, Moran served as President and CEO of NETg, a former subsidiary of National Education Corporation and a provider of computer-based training for IT professionals.
+He also previously served as COO and Chief Financial Officer of SoftDesk, which was acquired by Autodesk.
+Prior to that, he served as President of Sytron Corporation, a data-management software subsidiary of Rexon.